gem-coop/governance/Gem.coop-Governance.md

 - reviewing and merging of PRs of other maintainers and contributors in primary repositories
   - the PL will exclude from consideration non-essential pull requests submitted and merged by the same person
 - reviewing any direct GitHub review requests in any repository in the Gem.coop organisation
-- responding to direct mentions on GitHub and direct mentions in Slack from the PL and other maintainers
+- responding to direct mentions on GitHub and direct mentions in Bundler Slack from the PL and other maintainers
 - maintaining a positive working relationship with the PL and other maintainers
 - engaging actively to resolve conflict with the PL or other maintainers, with a neutral intermediary upon request